sonikf/ctpt/README.md

 ***

 ## Translations
+User interface language: English, Greek

-Translations can be completed manually by editing files into directories [langs](https://github.com/sonikf/ctpt/tree/main/langs).
+Translations can be completed manually by editing files into directories [langs](https://github.com/sonikf/ctpt/tree/main/langs), or better yet make a pull request for your language!

 <!--
 This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.